moniabak/CucumberFramework/README.md

 This is framework based od tutorial https://www.toolsqa.com/selenium-cucumber-framework/ but with some changes I have made.
 This was created during the time I was learning Java.
 There is used Page Object Pattern with Page Factory.
-In this framework there is exampled test with page objects, steps, resources, freatures and so on.
+In this framework there is exampled test with page objects, steps, resources, fmveatures and so on.

 ## Framework